 Is your dog getting old or is it something else?
-As dogs get older, many owners think they re bound to suffer from a few aches and pains, become less active or generally lose their Get up and go.
-But it s not always age that s the culprit.
+As dogs get older, many owners think they're bound to suffer from a few aches and pains, become less active or generally lose their get up and go.
+But it s not always age that is the culprit.
 It could be osteoarthritis!
 Suffering from osteoarthritis often leads to pain and decreased flexibility, which makes walking, running and generally getting around more difficult than usual.
 Could your dog enjoy life more?

 What is Canine Osteoarthritis (OA)?

--Access to a wide range of anti-inflammatory/pain killer medications including Metacam and
+- Access to a wide range of anti-inflammatory/painkiller medications

--Surgery including arthroscopy (examination of the joint using an endoscope) if required
+- Surgery including arthroscopy (examination of the joint using an endoscope)

 A weighty problem